2003: Supply chain software at Sunhill Software, a spin-off of vCommerce which closed down after six months.

 2005: Traffic platform for Roper in Phoenix as a favor to previous co-workers.

-2005: I was part of a new DC branch which never opened.
-I was a project SME for legal dispute between Verizon, IBM and a vendor over a ringtone sales app.
+2005: I was a project SME for a legal dispute between Verizon, IBM and a vendor over a ringtone app.
 I did a Websphere migration at JP Morgan in NYC.

 2006: Insurance software for Unigard Insurance in Seattle.
 This project turned out quite well, my best project in some ways.